 It should be one of the most universal practices in business - but you would be surprised just how many reward programs fail.

-This post isn’t about the failures - it’s about companies who decided they wanted to do something a bit different - and in doing so, created the kind of rewards program that everyone else aspires to deliver.
+However, this post isn’t about the failures - it’s about companies who decided they wanted to do something a bit different - and in doing so, created the kind of rewards program that everyone else aspires to deliver.

 We’re going to take a closer look at rewards programs that not only achieved their objectives, but blasted right past them.
 And, in the interest of fairness, let’s also see if they’re as perfect as they seem at first glance.